Redcar: Redcar Steelworks

-The town's main employers in the post-war era were the nearby Teesside Steelworks at Warrenby, founded by Dorman Long in 1917, and the ICI Wilton chemical works.
+The town's main employers in the post-war era were the nearby Teesside Steelworks at Warrenby, founded by Dorman Long in 1917, and the ICI chemical works in Wilton.
 The steel produced at Dorman Long was used to build the Sydney Harbour Bridge, Tyne Bridge, Auckland Harbour Bridge and many others.
+At its height, the steelworks formed a continuous stretch along the south bank of the Tees, with 91 blast furnaces within a 10-mile radius of the area.
+The Redcar blast furnace, opened in 1979, was the second largest in Europe.

-Both the Warrenby and Lackenby sites became part of Tata Steel when Corus was taken over in 2007, but continued to trade under the Corus name until at least February 2008.
-SSI bought the plant from Tata Steel in February 2011, for £320 million.
+Both the Warrenby and Lackenby sites became part of Tata Steel when Corus was taken over in 2007, and the plant was mothballed in 2010.
+Sahaviriya Steel Industries (SSI) bought the plant from Tata Steel in 2011, for £320 million, and re-ignited the blast furnace.
+Production ceased again in 2015 with a loss of 1,700 jobs in the area.

-After a two-year hiatus following the mothballing of the plant in February 2010, steel was once again being made at Redcar.
-The Thai owners of the former Corus Plant at Lackenby, Sahaviriya Steel Industries (SSI), re-ignited the blast furnace, one of the largest in Europe, on 15 April 2012.

-On 18 September 2015, production was paused due to the decline in steel prices.
-On 28 September 2015, the plant was "mothballed" amid poor steel trading conditions across the world and a drop in steel prices.
-On 2 October, the owner of the site, SSI UK, entered liquidation.
-On 12 October 2015 the administrator announced that there was no realistic prospect of finding a buyer and the ovens would be extinguished.